Contactless Delivery And How To Do It Right

 Missed deliveries are expensive.
 Re-routing orders and wasting drivers' time is a huge suck on your resources and can quickly impact your bottom line.
 In this regard, contactless delivery has a very direct benefit to delivery businesses as well as the customer.

-By having the ability to make deliveries without interacting with the customer, your drivers can reduce the time spent at sops and avoid having to return to the location at another point in time.
+By having the ability to make deliveries without interacting with the customer, your drivers can reduce the time spent at stops and avoid having to return to the location later.
 The result is that your drivers will serve more stops per vehicle, and will reduce fuel consumption.
 You’ll also end up with happier drivers, and at a time when they are so scarce, this may be the difference between scaling your business or not.

 These small gains can have a big impact on the profitability of your business, so getting your contactless delivery right can reap rewards.